juanjobalmis/assessment_tools/README.md

                         QG (QUIZ_GENERATOR):
                                 * To generate a quiz from YAML format.

-        Type for more information: at <command> --help
+        Type for more information: atools <command> --help
         ```

 ---